Reading Time: 3 minutes

 Recently I installed a lot of updates including the Windows Anniversary update on a machine with Windows 10.
 From the beginning, I noticed that chrome was displaying the DNS_PROBE_FINISHED_NO_INTERNET frequently.
 Reloading the page did fix the problem, but the error came back after visiting 2nd or 3rd website.
 A quick check confirmed that there was no problem with an internet connection as the other devices using the same Wi-Fi was working fine.
 The most possible explanation is that Windows Anniversary update which is a big update might have disturbed some settings causing the error.

 Another version of the error is DNS_PROBE_FINISHED_NXDOMAIN.
-If a website use NXDOMAIN for DNS, you will be displayed with this error.
+If a website uses NXDOMAIN for DNS, you will be displayed with this error.

 Cause of DNS_PROBE_FINISHED_NO_INTERNET

-DNS or domain name system is used to convert human readable domain names into IP address and vice versa.
+DNS or domain name system is used to convert human-readable domain names into IP address and vice versa.
 Browsers use DNS to display the right website for users.
-The above error is a problem with Google Chrome not able to properly communicate with DNS server.
+The above error is a problem with Google Chrome not able to properly communicate with the DNS server.

 Here is how to fix DNS_PROBE_FINISHED_NO_INTERNET displayed frequently

 Right click on Start -> Click Command Prompt (Admin)